ergodicio/tsadar/docs/source/defaults.rst

     - ``init_dispersion_factor`` multiplier on the seeded step scale, used to perturb each independent chain's own starting point before burn-in begins -- see ``calibration_uncertainty.num_draws`` below for what controls how many chains are run. ``0.0`` (the default) means every chain starts at the exact best fit, matching single-chain behavior exactly.
 Set this above 0 when running several chains (``num_draws`` > 1) so they don't all start from the same point -- useful on its own for a more thorough posterior exploration, and required for a meaningful R-hat when the calibration sigmas below are all left at 0.

+    - ``adapt_shape`` boolean; if true (the default), burn-in also re-estimates each parameter's *relative* step scale within a lineout from the running sample variance seen so far, on top of the Robbins-Monro magnitude adaptation above.
+The RM update rescales every active parameter of a lineout by the same factor (there is only one joint accept/reject decision per lineout per step), so on its own it can only correct the *overall* proposal scale -- it cannot fix a lineout where, say, ``Te``'s step is relatively too large and ``ne``'s is relatively too small, which happens whenever ``use_laplace_seed``'s per-parameter balance is off (e.g. a degenerate Hessian entry falling back to the same flat ``init_step_scale`` as every other parameter).
+Set to false to match pre-``adapt_shape`` behavior exactly.

     - ``seed`` PRNG seed for the MCMC chain(s).

     - ``save_samples`` boolean; if true the full thinned, pooled posterior samples are saved as an artifact (``binary/mcmc_samples.nc``) in addition to the per-lineout mean/std/covariance summary.

     - ``compare_to_laplace`` boolean; if true, also compute the existing Hessian/Laplace uncertainty (the same calculation ``calc_sigmas`` triggers during a normal fit) and plot it alongside the MCMC-derived sigma for comparison.
-Off by default: computing the full Hessian can attempt a very large memory allocation on fits whose electron distribution function carries a sizeable fixed interpolation table, even when ``fe`` is inactive.
-Enable this only once you've confirmed your config's Hessian is affordable; a failure here is caught and simply disables the comparison rather than failing the run.
+Off by default, mainly to keep this postprocessor's own footprint minimal -- as of 0.3.0 the underlying Hessian is restricted to only the active fit parameters (see ``calc_sigmas`` above), so this is no longer the large-memory-allocation risk it once was.
+A failure here (e.g. a degenerate Hessian, or the electron distribution function being active) is still caught and simply disables the comparison rather than failing the run.

 - ``calibration_uncertainty`` is a container for options controlling how many independent MCMC chains the standalone postprocessor runs and pools, and (optionally) how instrument-calibration uncertainty is propagated into them -- see :doc:`mcmc`.
 Like ``mcmc`` above, these fields are only read by the standalone MCMC postprocessor.